 You can create a sense of movement and inspire people to read with just this one copywriting trick.
 When you start with an action verb like “Discover,’ “learn,’ or “become” you get the person moving along the sentence and reducing friction.

-Step Two: Give a clear picture of what the content will be
+Step 2: Give a clear picture of what the content will be

 If you describe with clarity what a searcher will get if they click through to your content – if you really outline in a succinct way what the benefit to them will be for clicking, your click through rate will go up significantly.
 This is why the meta description is just about being persuasive, not stuffing as many keywords in as possible.
 Though it may make sense to use some as I suggest in another point below.

-Step Three: Make sure your meta description is less than 155 Characters
+Step 3: Make sure your meta description is less than 155 characters

 You can go on and on in your content and it’s a value add, but because meta descriptions have a cut off around 155 characters, if you do this in a meta description you’re liable to have your snippet to cut off with a … (ellipsis).
 Not the worst thing in the world, except that we want to be intentional about our start, middle, and end of the meta description – so a longer meta description is out.

-Step Four: Include the main keyword again in the meta description
+Step 4: Include the main keyword again in the meta description

 Wait – you said that it’s not about keyword stuffing – and doing so would have a little benefit?
 Yes, but because Google will bold the keyword that was searched in the meta if you can do it tastefully and naturally – the bolding will draw more attention to your meta description than others.
 It’s an advantage that I wouldn’t shoot for if including the keyword makes the meta description less readable or coherent, but I would shoot for if you can do it without hampering your other elements of a perfect meta description.

-Step Five: Lastly, end your meta description with a call to action.
+Step 5: End your meta description with a call to action

 “Get Started,” “Learn More,” or “Read more now” can all create more of a nudge to move a searcher to read your content.
 If you tailor this to the specific situation you’re writing your meta description for, it will be most effective.
 Don’t sit on one generic ’get started’ call to action for every meta description if the situation calls for something a bit more specific to the page or article you’re writing it for.